St Patrick's Day (play): Plot

 Attired as a common rustic, O'Connor is introduced by Dr Rosy as "Honest Humphrey Hum", of a naive and bashful temperament.
 He is soon entrusted with Lauretta, to mind her while she walks in the garden, with especial instructions to keep her safe from the soldiers.
-As soon as they are alone, O'Connor tells her who he is, and the Justice returns a few minutes later to kind him kissing her.
+As soon as they are alone, O'Connor tells her who he is, and the Justice returns a few minutes later to find him kissing her.
 Discovering his true identity in his anger, he dismisses him angrily and threatens to shoot him should he return.
 Returning to Dr Rosy in despair, he soon comes up with another plan and, disguised as a German quack, sends a missive to the Judge informing him that he has been poisoned.
 In terror Credulous sends for Dr Rosy, who affirms that he has been poisoned, "how came these black spots on your nose?...alack, how you are swelled".
 He tells him that the only hope lies in consulting the German, and O'Connor is accordingly sent for.
 When he arrives, he informs Justice Credulous that he has an antidote, but that he will give it to him only on the payment of three thousand pounds, and permission to marry his daughter if he can get her consent.
 Trusting that Lauretta will never give the latter, Credulous agrees, only to find too late that he has been at last outwitted.
 The play ends happily, with Justice Credulous withdrawing his objection :"I give my daughter to you, who are the most impudent dog I ever saw in my life", and that the affair will provide he and his wife "a good subject for [them] to quarrel about the rest of [their] lives".